Do the Digit Insurance

 How long must I hold the downward dog pose?

-Before going deeper into it, you must hold this pose for about 5-6 breaths.
+Before going deeper, you must hold this pose for about 5-6 breaths.
 Contract your stomach muscles and slowly get into this pose for about six breaths.
-If you feel you are tired or feel apin anywhere in your body and think that you must rest sooner, do it immediately.
+If you feel tired or in pain anywhere in your body and think you must rest sooner, do it immediately.

 What must I do if I have wrist pain while doing this pose?